KeremAR/DevOps-Cheat/Observability/Observability.md

 ---

+## Why is OpenTelemetry Essential?
+The Core Problem It Solves

+OpenTelemetry's most critical and unique contribution is making **Distributed Tracing** possible.
+While it enhances logs and metrics, it is the only way to trace a request's full journey across a distributed system.

+- **For Tracing (Essential):** This is the one thing that is **impossible** to do from outside the application.
+To follow a request's journey (via a `trace_id`) from a frontend service to a user-service, you need an agent like OpenTelemetry *inside* both applications to propagate the context.

+- **For Logs (Enrichment):** You can collect basic logs from outside a container (e.g., reading `stdout`).
+OTel's advantage is enriching those logs by automatically adding the `trace_id` from within the application, answering: *"Which user request caused this log line?"*

+- **For Metrics (Deepening):** You can collect basic infrastructure metrics (CPU, RAM) from outside.
+OTel's advantage is capturing application-specific business metrics from within, such as *"how many items were added to the cart?"* or *"how long did the payment function take?"*

+> **Conclusion**: OpenTelemetry **enriches** logs and **deepens** metrics, but it is the technology that truly **enables** Distributed Tracing.

+---

 ## Anatomy of a Span 🔬

 A Span is the basic building block of a trace, representing a single operation (e.g., a database query, an HTTP call).
 Think of it as one step in a request's journey.